 Ms. Mullany is a partner in the Business and Finance Department of Ballard Spahr LLP, located in the firm’s Philadelphia office.
-She is a member of the Securities, Mergers and Acquisitions/Private Equity, Employee Benefits and Executive Compensation, Life Sciences/Technology, Health Care, and Insurance practice groups of Ballard Spahr.
+She is a member of the Securities, Mergers and Acquisitions/Private Equity, Health Care, Employee Benefits and Executive Compensation and Life Sciences/Technology practice groups of Ballard Spahr.
 She also serves as the firm’s Strategic Planning Partner and is a member of its Executive Team.

-Ms. Mullany concentrates her practice in the areas of securities disclosure, executive compensation (equity and cash-based), mergers and acquisitions, corporate financing (public and private), corporate governance, pharmaceutical and life sciences licensing and collaborations, general corporate law, business counseling, and health care law.
-Her client base includes public and private companies in a variety of industries, including life science/biotech, technology, health care, insurance, manufacturing and utilities.
-She also represents start-up entities in a variety of industries.
+Ms. Mullany concentrates her practice in the areas of securities disclosure, executive compensation (equity and cash-based), mergers and acquisitions, corporate financing (public and private), corporate governance, health care law, pharmaceutical and life sciences licensing and collaborations, general corporate law and business counseling.
+Her client base includes public and private companies in a variety of industries, including health care, life science/biotech, technology, manufacturing and utilities.
+She also represents start-up entities in health care.
 Before becoming an attorney, Ms. Mullany was a registered nurse with experience in critical care and risk management.
 She received her Bachelor of Science degree in Nursing from the University of Pennsylvania, her Masters in Nursing Administration from Widener University and her J.D. from Villanova University.